 I'm amazed and delighted by the built-in tools of macOS - this new addition of OCR in many places is something I didn't know I needed, but now that I have it I use it all the time.

-I'm still laughing from reading Scott Aaronson's "Dream" blog post https://scottaaronson.blog/?p=6718
+Scott Aaronson's "Dream" blog post

-they use marketing language like this on the REI website and on the credit card website:
+Aug.
+25th, 2022 11:46 amthey use marketing language like this on the REI website and on the credit card website:

-1 like 5% back2 in card rewards on REI purchases—and that’s in addition to your typical 10% Co-op Member Reward3—and 1.5% back4 in card rewards on purchases everywhere else.
+You get rewards that you can redeem as you earn them,1 like 5% back2 in card rewards on REI purchases—and that’s in addition to your typical 10% Co-op Member Reward3—and 1.5% back4 in card rewards on purchases everywhere else.
 Shopping and paying bills with your REI Co-op Mastercard lets you grow your Total REI Rewards.

 Note the use of the word "back" above: I pay in dollars and get rewards back.

 About 2 months ago, they changed underwriting credit card companies, from USBank to Citibank.
 There was a mass of paperwork from them announcing this change.
-In it, they just silently dropped the line: once a year they'd tell you your total and you could request a check.
+In it, they just silently dropped the line:

 On https://www.rei.com/membership#faq Once you click on the line Co-op Member Reward:, you see: